Certified Natural Areas

 Adjacent landowners must be informed by the applicant, in writing of the management plan.

-Applications must be submitted on forms (PDF 416KB) and include all requested information.
+Applications must be submitted on forms and include all requested information.
 Applicant must submit the original and one photocopy.
 Photographs of the site and a map or scale drawing of project location and plans must be enclosed with the application.
 Photographs are part of the application and will not be returned.
 Private and non-City public natural areas are certified for a period of five years after approval of the management plan.
 At the end of the five-year period, the natural area is eligible for re-certification only if the management plan was successfully implemented.

 Natural Areas Department staff can assist applicants with development of a management plan and provide information on City Code, native plants, and exotic pest plants.
 Applicants must schedule a site visit with Natural Areas Department staff.
 Anticipate a 4-week processing period once the initial application is submitted.